WFP Opportunity Fund LLC

 Frequently Asked Questions

-What follows is a collection of frequently asked questions regarding the WFP Income Fund, LLC (the "Income Fund or the “Fund”) and the risks, rewards, and liquidity involved with Fund investments.
+What follows is a collection of frequently asked questions regarding the WFP Opportunity Fund, LLC (the "Opportunity Fund or the “Fund”) and the risks, rewards, and liquidity involved with Fund investments.

 Regarding Potential Risks

 Chances are remote that an investor would lose his or her entire investment.
 First, each investor will have funds invested in a diversified portfolio of first mortgages and deeds of trust.
 For someone to lose their entire investment, many things would have to go wrong simultaneously.
 For example, all of the mortgages within the portfolio would have to quickly go into default, the Fund would have to obtain all of its properties at foreclosure transactions without any third-parties overbidding the Fund, and a situation would have to arise where there would not be a single buyer for any of the properties, regardless of price.
 The likelihood of all of these happening at once is practically impossible.

 Like many investments, there is the possibility of losing a portion of your invested principal.
 In the event a loan within the Fund portfolio defaults, a foreclosure may occur.
 When that happens, there is a chance that the foreclosed property might sell for less than the amount of the loan, causing a loss.
 Further, if the value of the property underlying an equity investment drops below the breakeven point for the investment, a loss would occur.
 Such losses, however, should be minimal.